RedChainLab/Reliability-Is-Blind-Collective-Incentives/README.md

 ### 2024-07-17: Ruin Theory
 Investigated the application of ruin theory to assess how fast actors can get ruined within the decentralized computing marketplace using a slashing strategie.

+### 2024-08-02: Blind Slashing Synthesis
+A comprehensive synthesis of all work completed to date, aimed at enhancing clarity and readability.

+### Material
+A collection of all relevant external resources provided to support the completion of the mission.

 ## References

 1. iExec Documentation: [https://protocol.docs.iex.ec/]